masasin/masasin.github.io/docs/cv/projects/open_source.md

 # Open Source Project Sampling
+2008 &ndash; Present

+??? summary

+    - Contributed to numerous open source projects, from creating Python libraries to contributing to larger projects.
+    - Projects on PyPI include "latexipy," which easily generates great plots in multiple formats, and "pyrosbag," which allows programmatic playback of ROS Bag files.
+    - Highlighted projects include "resume," a CV and cover letter generator, and "spirit," a repository containing masters research code, data analysis, and thesis.

 Most of my code is fully documented.
 PyPI projects are on a continuous integration server and have full test coverage as well.